mathewmeconry/solidity-dynamic-array-override/README.md

 # Santa's Proxy Puzzle: A Blockchain Chimney Challenge

 ## Description to be used in Challenge
-Unwrap a festive smart contract vulnerability where memory regions become your playground and holiday cheer meets digital mischief.
+Unwrap a festive smart contract vulnerability where storage regions become your playground and holiday cheer meets digital mischief.
 Ho ho ho... or is it hax hax hax?
 Vulnerability Description

 ## Technical Details